 ‘Valerian’ Gets Destroyed By Critics — A Round Up Of The Harshest Reviews

 ‘Valerian and the City of a Thousand Planets’ is a beautiful mess, according to most critics.
-We’ve gathered some of the worst reviews of the new film that cost $180 million to make — and they’re pretty intense.
+We’ve gathered some of the most negative reviews of the new film that cost $180 million to make — and they’re pretty intense.

 While the movie, starring Dane DeHaan, Cara Delevigne and Rihanna, doesn’t hit theaters until July 21, the early reviews of Valerian are in — and well, they’re rough.
-We’ve chosen some of the most jarring reviews, starting with that of our sister publication, Variety, who didn’t love the movie, but chose Cara as the best part.
-“Even [director Luc] Besson, who convinced the world that Milla Jovovich could act (in The Fifth Element), can’t salvage Rihanna’s awkward line readings — unless that’s the effect this sophisticated, Shakespeare-trained glampod is going for,” they wrote.
-“But that’s a small hiccup considering what the director gets from Delevingne: She doesn’t just save Alpha; she saves the movie as well.
-And though audiences may not be clamoring for a Valerian sequel after this, another Laureline adventure would be most welcome.”
+The film has already landed a 75% on Rotten Tomatoes, but some critics aren’t into it.
+Our sister publication, Variety, didn’t hate the film, naming Cara as the best part, saying she saved the film.
+“Valerian manages to be both cutting-edge and delightfully old-school — the kind of wild, endlessly creative thrill ride that only the director of Lucy and The Fifth Element could deliver, constructed as an episodic series of missions, scrapes and near-misses featuring a mind-blowing array of environments and stunning computer-generated alien characters,” they wrote, but did take a jab at Rihanna’s “awkward line reading.”

 “Yes, Valerian and the City of a Thousand Planets really is that bad, bad enough that you don’t know for the longest time that Valerian is one of the lead characters and not a planet or a spaceship.”
 Entertainment Weekly also thought the movie was a complete disaster, calling it a “random WTF mess.”
 They admitted that the first half an hour was “intoxicating,” but they were unsure if it was “brilliantly bonkers or total folly.”
 Their sum up: “Valerian is an epic mess.”